Prasad8400/playwright-java-testng-certification/README.md

 - Uses **Playwright for Java** for browser automation
 - Modular project structure with reusable components
 - Includes a **BaseClass** for Playwright setup and teardown
-- Executes functional tests and generates clean HTML reports
+- Executes functional cross browser tests and generates clean HTML reports

 ---